• 歌蕾蒂娅

 4

-The next attack drags the target towards this unit significantly, dealing 210% ATK as Physical damage
+The next attack drags the target towards this unit greatly, dealing 210% ATK as Physical damage

 Can store 3 charge(s)